UniversalDependencies/docs/_la/feat/Aspect.md

 * ***amo*** 'I love/am loving'
 * ***uidebatis*** 'you (pl.) were seeing'
-* ***capiendum*** 'to be seized'
+* ***capiendum**** 'to be seized'

 ### <a name="Inch">`Inch`</a>: inchoative aspect

-The inchoative aspect is characterised by the suffix *-sc-*, and corresponding verb forms follow the third conjugation (the one of *legĕre*).
+The inchoative aspect is characterised by the suffix *-sc-*, and corresponding verb forms follow the third [conjugation](la-feat/InflClass) (the one of *legĕre*), i.e. have an athematic stem.
 It expresses the beginning or the unfolding of an action or event as it is happening.

-* Overview of finite forms for all different moods and tenses (1st pers. sing. act.), present participle and infinitive of the inchoative verb *albesco* (the passive gerundive is not shown because the verb is intransitive):
+* Overview of finite forms for all different moods and tenses (1st pers. sing. act.), present participle and infinitive of the inchoative verb *albesco*:

 Tense & Mood / Nominal form | 'to become white'
 --|--